;

 Introduction to Biodynamic Farming

-Biodynamic farming is a holistic way of life.
-It goes beyond organic principles by incorporating spiritual and cosmic forces, like lunar cycles and planetary alignments.
-This type of farming recognizes the interdependence and interconnectedness between soil, plants, animals and humans.
-Through careful observation and biodynamic preparations, farmers can increase the vitality of their land and grow healthier crops.
+Biodynamic farming embraces a comprehensive lifestyle approach.
+It extends beyond organic practices by integrating spiritual and cosmic influences, such as lunar cycles and planetary alignments.
+This farming methodology acknowledges the mutual dependence and connectedness among soil, plants, animals, and humans.
+By employing meticulous observation and biodynamic preparations, farmers can enhance the vitality of their land and produce more nutritious crops.

 Garlic is one key aspect of biodynamic farming.
 Not only does it help diversify crops, but it also acts as a natural pest repellant.
 Plant garlic in fall or early winter for strong roots before winter hits.
 Come spring, it will start growing again and can be harvested in summer.